 Our first course, and quite possibly my favourite, was wild mushrooms, smothered in herbs and truffle shavings.

 Our main course was a Thai roast beef dish, served with a green papaya salad.

 Finally, our dessert was a Caribbean chocolate explosion with touches of coffee and ginger.

-The portion sizes were generous and artfully presented and every dish was delicious.
-The price tag isn’t cheap (we opted for 3 courses, with wine, for €80) but keeping in mind hotel restaurants are typically more expensive, we felt it was fair.
-There are more affordable lunch options, if you want to try The Restaurant without breaking the bank.
-With such a wide-ranging menu, there is definitely something to suit every taste.
+The portion sizes were generous and artfully presented, and every dish was delicious.
+The price tag isn’t cheap (we opted for three courses, with wine, for €80) but keeping in mind hotel restaurants are typically more expensive, we felt it was fair.
+There are more affordable lunch options if you want to try The Restaurant without breaking the bank.
+With such a wide-ranging menu, there is something to suit every taste.

-Oh, and they have a great sense of humor.
+Oh, and they have a great sense of humour.
 We spotted this sign outside the restrooms:

 With The Restaurant under my belt (literally), I was excited to have the opportunity to stay in and review The Hotel.
-That chance came in early March, at the invitation of Brussels Wallonia Tourism, as a precursor to my visit to Binche’s Carnival. (coming soon!)
-[Please note, my room was sponsored by BWT but all opinions are my own.]
+That chance came in early March, at the invitation of Brussels Wallonia Tourism, as a precursor to my visit to Binche’s Carnival.
+[Please note, my room was sponsored by BWT, but all opinions are my own.]

 There were also a few fun additions:

 Beyond the great room, The Hotel has some great additional perks.
 We had access to the Panorama Lounge, where we found free flowing Belgian beer, wine, champagne, and organic fruit juices.
 There was also a selection of delicious desserts.

 While there is no pool, there is a gym, hammam, and sauna available to all guests.
 Although I didn’t take my camera into the sauna, it has one of the best views of Brussels ever.